 I woke up on the left side of a king size bed this morning.
 It wasn’t my bed, but I was blanketed in a thick, soft comforter, which felt wonderful.
 I looked around briefly.
 Wherever I was, the room seemed very nice.
 It was light outside.

-As my other senses came to me, I realized that what woke me up was a strange woman standing on the right side of the bed, yelling at me.
+As my other senses came to me, I realized that what woke me up was a strange woman standing on the right side of the bed.
+She was pretty but very angry, yelling at me.
 She wanted to know where I got the warm Cinnabon that was on the nightstand next to me.
 More accurately, she rather forcefully wanted to know if someone brought that for me, and if so, who.

 “Cinnabon?”, I thought.
 Man, that sounds really good.